-- Particle is localized within the well, but it can only have a discrete (infinite) set of energies.
-The set is very dense in the classical limit. - Notice, that if we squeeze the wave further (it means we decrease L) the energy (the kinetic!!! energy) of each state will go up.
+- When a wave is confined to some region of space the energy spectrum is discrete. - if we squeeze the wave further (it means we decrease L) the energy (the kinetic!!! energy) of each state will go up.

-26.4.
+26.3.
 Particle in the finite square well potential.